The best places in India to relax

 For hundreds of years, people have escaped the high summer temperatures in India’s cities by heading for the hills.
 The fresh mountain air is a real tonic following a week or more travelling around the Golden Triangle and the vibrant cities of Rajasthan.
 We highly recommend choosing Shimla, which is located in the foothills of the western Himalayas.
 Yes, the centre of this leafy hill station can get a little busy; however, there are a handful of opulent hotels, such as Oberoi Wildflower Hall, that are hidden away in the surrounding forest-clad hills and have views that no photo could do justice.
 You’ll be able to soak up the history of the destination – the hotel was once the residence of Lord Kitchener – while lounging by the small, yet perfectly formed plunge pool as you enjoy the renowned attentive Oberoi service.

-This feature was published on 12 June 2018.
-The information within this feature is correct to the best of our knowledge at the time of print.
+This feature was last updated on 28th April 2020.
+The information within this feature is correct to the best of our knowledge at the time of publishing.